 “We didn’t know if it was humanly possible to reach the top of Mt.
 Everest.
 And even using oxygen as we were, if we did get to the top, we weren’t at all sure whether we wouldn’t drop dead or something of that nature.”

-Everest is a very big mountain: It is 29,028 feet high to be exact.
-Known and revered as Chomolungma to its people.
-A mountain – unreachable, fearless, deadly, intangible – that had defeated 15 previous expeditions.
+Everest is a very big mountain: It is 29,028 feet high to be exact, but known and revered as Chomolungma to its people.
+It is a mountain that has – unreachable, fearless, deadly, intangible – defeated 15 previous expeditions.
 On its slopes many of the world’s strongest climbers had perished.
 The North Pole had been reached in 1909; the South Pole in 1911.
 But Everest (often described as the Third Pole), had defied all attempts – reaching the summit had come to seem beyond mere mortals.

 Hillary joined a British expedition to climb Everest in 1953, led by British mountaineer John Hunt.
 It was in May, and the expedition was trying to stay ahead of the monsoon snows.
 Different climbers in the expedition would be chosen to make the assault on Everest.
 After an earlier pair had to retire 300 feet short of the summit, Hillary and a Nepalese Sherpa, Tenzing Norgay, recognised as the strongest and fittest in the team, were chosen to try the ascent.